syneo-tools-gmbh/Javascript-BCR-Library/README.md

 The library can be used offline, no online dependencies are required.

 # Installation
-Copy the content of the repository and reference bcr via `script` tag in your HTML project
+Copy the content of the repository and reference bcr via `script` tag in your HTML project:

   `<script type="text/javascript" src="src/bcr.js"></script>`